- 128,000 square feet

 - 4 cath labs

-- 4 large treatment rooms (with double capacity in event of a disaster)
+- Emergency Department with 4 small treatment rooms, 4 large treatment rooms (with double capacity in event of a disaster, and expanded imaging area

 In February 2005, UC San Diego received a $10 million gift from Richard and Maria (Gaby) Sulpizio to help construct a state-of-the-art cardiovascular patient care and clinical research facility.
 In recognition, our facility is called the Sulpizio Cardiovascular Center.

 When it opened in 2011, the center unified ambulatory, clinical, and inpatient heart and stroke care in one convenient location.
 It has also won recognition for its world-class design, including being named one of the nation's

 Modern Healthcare's highest design honor.

 Richard Sulpizio, chairman of the Center’s Board of Directors and president and CEO of Qualcomm Enterprise Services, has personal experience with cardiovascular disease.
 Both his father and brother died of heart conditions.
 But that’s not the only reason behind the couple’s generous gift.
 Sulpizio says he was inspired by the vision of Dr. Anthony DeMaria, UC San Diego professor of medicine and the director of the Cardiovascular Center.